 - If inclined, please let us know how you did.
-Send a photo, or a link, whatever you'd like—celebrate and inspire.
+Send photos, or a link to a bog post, whatever you'd like—celebrate and inspire.

 If you want to participate but cannot do so during the "official" time period, get in touch with us—we've got you covered.
 We strive to be as inclusive as possible.

 - Goods sold must be vegan.
 For baking, most importantly this means no dairy or eggs.